 - Spending more time with family

-- More time for off-farm hobbies
+- More time for off-farm activities

 What to expect from full season OAD

-OAD herds in general had better reproductive results than their paired TAD herds.
+In general, OAD herds had better reproductive results than their paired TAD herds.

 Herd age structure and culling decisions

-- More animals were leaving OAD herds due to low production, udder and mastitis related causes.
+- More animals were leaving OAD herds due to low production, and udder/mastitis related causes.

 Financial and systems

-- OAD farms are more labour efficient
+- OAD farms were more labour efficient

 Another dataset was published in 2007 that compared the financial performance of 22 farms that has switched from TAD to full season OAD milking.
 The authors of this paper reported: